How to Measure Lead Generation: Tips and Analysis Performance

 Technically, website traffic isn’t a direct measure of lead generation.

-But knowing how many visitors come to your site and which pages they visit provides insight into how effectively you’re reaching potential leads through your paid search and SEO.
+But knowing how many visitors come to your site and which pages they visit provides insight into how effectively you’re reaching potential leads through your sales and marketing campaigns, paid search, and SEO.

 For example, declining organic traffic could be an indication that you need to revisit your link-building strategy.
 On the other hand, if a particular piece of content drives a disproportionate number of visitors, perhaps you should produce more content on related topics.